All Episodes

 Here's what I'll tell you.

-And right here's the reality.
+Here's the reality.

 We've just been coasting on that reputation for a generation.

-People think we're a low tax, low regulation state.
+And yeah, one analysis, people think we're a low tax, low regulation state.

 It's a total myth.

-One analysis last year, Texas has the highest property tax rate in the country, uh, effective property tax rate.
+One analysis last year, Texas has the highest property tax rate in the country, effective property tax rate.

 And what are they doing with all this money?